skip to main content

 Fasten your bike helmet because the Vuelta a España races onto Peacock this season!

 The Vuelta a España is one of cycling’s three Grand Tours and a cornerstone of the UCI World Tour calendar.
-While the women’s edition takes place in spring, the men’s three-week race unfolds in late summer, with both events delivering world-class racing across Spain.
+While the women’s edition takes place in spring, the men’s three-week race unfolds in late summer, with both events delivering world-class racing across Spain (and beyond).

 Stateside cycling fans can stream every stage of the men’s and women’s Vuelta on Peacock.
 But those who prefer traditional TV coverage can watch select simulcasts and replays on CNBC.